serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ![alt text](https://user-images.githubusercontent.com/1587005/36035218-1c06763c-0d6b-11e8-996b-996243b0975f.png "Serverless and GraphQL Architecture")

 The repository comes in two flavors: API Gateway and Lambda backend, or AppSync backend.
 (And we're currently working on adding more backend integrations, including GraphCool Prisma, Druid, MongoDB, and AWS Neptune.)

+**Note:** I’m going to focus on AWS Lambda below, but know that you can use any serverless provider (Microsoft Azure, Google Cloud Functions, etc) with GraphQL.

 ## Let's create a Serverless GraphQL Endpoint